63Klabs/atlantis-tutorials/tutorials/00-basic-api-gateway-with-lambda-written-in-node/README.md

 So remember, `NODE_ENV` is always set to `production` during deployments.

-Also, while the `test` branch and `test StageId` is named similar to `DeployEnvironment TEST`, the `DeployEnvironment PROD` can refer to any branch or `StageId` that should be _production-like_ for staging, beta testing, or production purposes.
+Also, while the `test` branch and `test StageId` is named similar to `DEPLOY_ENVIRONMENT TEST`, the `DEPLOY_ENVIRONMENT PROD` can refer to any branch or `StageId` that should be _production-like_ for staging, beta testing, or production purposes.
 So a `PROD` environment can be assumed by `beta`, `stage`, `staging`, `main` or `prod` branches/stages.

-Finally, you can use `DeployEnvironment` to set Lambda environment variables for internal testing and logging.
+Finally, you can use `DEPLOY_ENVIRONMENT` to set Lambda environment variables for internal testing and logging.
 For example, if you look at the environment variables in the Lambda template:

 ```yaml